-This article looks at common types of viral rash in adults and children.
-We also provide advice on how to identify them and when to see a doctor.
+This article looks at common types of viral rashes in adults and children.
+We also advise on how to identify them and when to see a doctor.

 A viral rash is one that occurs due to a viral infection.
 It can itch, sting, burn, or hurt.

 The appearance of viral skin rashes can vary.
 They may appear in the form of welts, red, brown, or purple blotches, or small bumps, and they might develop only on one part of the body or become widespread.

 The duration of the rash also varies considerably depending on the type of virus that is responsible for it.
 A wide variety of viruses cause viral rashes.